-The benefit care ratio (the relationship of incurred claims to received premiums) for this product during the 2022 calendar year is 64.6%.
+The benefit care ratio (the relationship of incurred claims to received premiums) for combined Kentucky experience during the 2022 calendar year is 93.5%.
 This ratio is the portion of premium that is needed to pay medical claims.
 The complement of the benefit care ratio is the portion of premium needed for taxes and fees, administrative expenses, and profit.

 Note that benefit care ratio is not the same as Medical Loss Ratio, which is projected to be over 80%.
+The experience available for this product is not fully credible and we base our rates on the best information that we have available about the expected costs for these plans.